Will Kentucky cover the spread vs. Kansas? Betting Trends, Record ATS

 Get tickets for any college basketball game this season at Ticketmaster!

-- Last year, the Wildcats scored 74.5 points per game, 6.4 more points than the 68.1 the Jayhawks allowed.
+- Last year, the Wildcats recorded 74.5 points per game, 6.4 more points than the 68.1 the Jayhawks gave up.

 - Kentucky had a 13-8 record against the spread and an 18-4 record overall last season when putting up more than 68.1 points.